Danny7R/NYC_Taxi_DataMining/README.md

 | **5** | 2019 – FHV | 0.402 |

 Although the silhouette coefficient did not prove to be the best validation method in this project as it sometimes produced higher values for clusterings that were clearly not beneficial (e.g. showing most of the city as a big cluster), we can see that the values obtained for DBSCAN results are mostly higher than those for K-means.

-# Conclusion

-In this study, we used clustering analysis to observe and compare New York City&#39;s hotspots over the years, based on For-Hire-Vehicle and Yellow Taxi trip records provided by the NYC Taxi and Limousine Commission (TLC).
-We applied DBSCAN and K-means algorithms and determined that for this project DBSCAN is a much more suitable tool than K-means, in order to extract information about the city&#39;s hotspots.
-We also showed that merely counting the number of trips in each zone can be misleading, due to the vast differences in the zones&#39; sizes.
-By analyzing DBSCAN results, we realized how and why the hotspots changed each year compared to the year before and, finally, we went over a comparison between FHV and Yellow Taxi hotspots of 2019.